Agricultural policy for the environment or environmental policy for agriculture?

 - Lessons learned from previous CAP reforms and other international experiences.

-Papers presented at the seminar will be uploaded onto the AgEcon Search repository.
+Papers presented at the seminar are uploaded in the AgEcon Search repository.
 The collection is freely available here.

 Alison Burrell Award

 Dr Alison Margaret Burrell passed away in October 2018.

 Due to her intensive policy-related scientific work and close involvement with the EAAE and the JRC, the Organising and Scientific Committees have decided to grant the "Alison Burrell Award" to the best paper presented at the 172nd EAAE Seminar.

 The award have been granted according to the following criteria, motivated by Alison's extraordinary writing skills and capacity as an author to communicate policy-relevant research:

 - Policy relevance of the research.